stormalf/wsl2/README.md

     time="2023-07-15T12:52:12+02:00" level=debug msg="stderr: error: Failed to start network crc\nerror: error from service: changeZoneOfInterface: COMMAND_FAILED: 'python-nftables' failed: internal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\ninternal:0:0-0: Error: Could not process rule: No such file or directory\n\n\nJSON blob:\n{\"nftables\": [{\"metainfo\": {\"json_schema_version\": 1}}, {\"insert\": {\"rule\": {\"family\": \"inet\", \"table\": \"firewalld\", \"chain\": \"filter_INPUT_ZONES\", \"expr\": [{\"match\": {\"left\": {\"meta\": {\"key\": \"iifname\"}}, \"op\": \"==\", \"right\": \"crc\"}}, {\"goto\": {\"target\": \"filter_IN_libvirt\"}}]}}}, {\"insert\": {\"rule\": {\"family\": \"inet\", \"table\": \"firewalld\", \"chain\": \n"

-    I removed firewalld and after it works better
+    I reinstalled firewalld and after it, it works better.

 After that the crc setup is completed successfully.